sali77/ICG_OSToolbox/README.md

 If you are using this software, please cite:
 ```
-S. A. Sheikh, A. Shah, O. Levantsevych, M. Soudan, J. Alkhalaf, A. B. Rad, O. T. Inan, and G. D. Clifford,
+S. A. Sheikh, A. Shah, O. Levantsevych, M. Soudan, J. Alkhalaf, A. B. Rad, O. T. Inan, and G. D. Clifford.
-2020.
 “An open-source automated algorithm for removal of noisy beats for accurate impedance
-cardiogram analysis,” Physiol.
+cardiogram analysis”, 2020, Physiol.
 Meas.
 41 075002 .
 ```

 <a name="intro"></a>